 What is noise in photography?

-Noise is a visual distortion apparent in certain photographs.
+Noise is a photography term that means a visual distortion apparent in certain photographs.
 With iPhone photos, noise usually shows up as a grainy veil in your photo, obscuring details in your image.
 From a technical standpoint, noise can’t be entirely avoided.
-It’s in every single photo you take thanks to the unique properties of light and how your camera’s sensor captures it.
+It’s in every single photo you take, thanks to the unique properties of light and how your camera’s sensor captures it.
 In low-light situations, noise simply becomes more obvious and harder to avoid.

 The difference between noise and grain

 While noise and grain may appear similar in a photo, there are distinct differences.
 The biggest difference is the patterns that are visible with noise.
 Back when photos were shot using conventional film, grain was caused by actual grains of silver physically present in the film, which appeared in photos without a consistent pattern.
 Noise, by contrast, is a distortion caused by the camera’s sensitivity to light.
 Because it is pixel-based, it often shows up in a distinct pattern that masks the detail in low-light photos.

 In digital photos, grain has to be added as texture and is used to emulate the look of film photography.
 Noise, on the other hand, is thought of as a defect.
 Most photographers try to avoid it at all costs.

 Noise is a distracting element that should be avoided, and while a certain amount of noise will be present in nearly every photo, in most situations, the viewer doesn’t even notice it.
 Noise is usually a sign of a poor-quality photo stemming from lighting conditions that are beyond the capability of your camera’s sensor.
 Most photographers try to avoid noise altogether or limit its appearance with careful editing techniques.